 US agency sues Corzine over failure of MF Global

-A civil lawsuit filed in Manhattan by the Commodity Futures Trading Commission seeks to restrict Corzine's ability to trade investments and demands he pay unspecified penalties.
+A civil lawsuit filed Thursday in New York by the Commodity Futures Trading Commission seeks to ban Corzine from trading in the futures market and demands he pay unspecified penalties.

-The suit charges that MF Global violated U.S. laws in the weeks before it collapsed by using customer funds to support its own trading operations.
-About $1.2 billion in customer money vanished when the firm collapsed.
+The lawsuit charges that MF Global violated U.S. commodity laws in the weeks before it collapsed by using customer funds to support its own trading operations.
+About $1.2 billion in customer money disappeared when the firm collapsed.

 MF Global has agreed to pay a $100 million penalty as part of a settlement announced Thursday.
 The money will come from bankruptcy proceedings.

-Corzine has disputed the allegations by the CFTC, which regulated New York-based MF Global.
-He did so again Thursday through his lawyers.
+Corzine has previously disputed the allegations by the CFTC, which regulated New York-based MF Global.
+Corzine did not immediately respond publicly to Thursday's lawsuit.

-James Giddens, the court-appointed trustee overseeing MF Global's bankruptcy, called the settlement with the CFTC "appropriate."
-He said the $100 million penalty will be paid only after the firm's customers and creditors have received all their claims.
+In a statement, James Giddens, the court-appointed trustee overseeing MF Global's bankruptcy, called the settlement with the CFTC "appropriate."
+He said , the $100 million penalty will be paid only after the firm's customers and creditors of the firm have received all their claims.

 The CFTC also filed civil charges against Edith O'Brien, the firm's former assistant treasurer.
 Last year, O'Brien was summoned to a congressional hearing into what happened in MF Global's final days.
 She declined to answer questions, invoking her Fifth Amendment right against self-incrimination.